-(A) First: That the defendant knowingly possessed an [identification document or authentication feature] that was [stolen or produced without lawful authority]

-(B) Second: That the defendant knew that the [identification document or authentication feature] was [stolen or produced without lawful authority].

-(C) Third: That the [identification document] [authentication feature] was or appeared to be issued by or under the authority of the United States or a sponsoring entity of an event designated as a special event of national significance.]

-(2) Now I will give you more detailed instructions on some of these terms.

-(A) The term "[identification document] [authentication feature]" is defined as follows.
-[Insert definition(s) from two options below as appropriate.]

-(i) [The term "identification document" means a document made or issued by or under the authority of

-- [a State]

-- [a sponsoring entity of an event designated as a special event of national significance]

-- [an international quasi-government organization]
+- (A) First: That the defendant knowingly possessed an [identification document or authentication feature] that was [stolen or produced without lawful authority] - (B) Second: That the defendant knew that the [identification document or authentication feature] was [stolen or produced without lawful authority]. - (C) Third: That the [identification document] [authentication feature] was or appeared to be issued by or under the authority of the United States or a sponsoring entity of an event designated as a special event of national significance.] - (2) Now I will give you more detailed instructions on some of these terms. - (A) The term "[identification document] [authentication feature]" is defined as follows.
+[Insert definition(s) from two options below as appropriate.] - (i) [The term "identification document" means a document made or issued by or under the authority of - [the United States Government] - [a State] - [a political subdivision of a State] - [a sponsoring entity of an event designated as a special event of national significance] - [a foreign government] - [a political subdivision of a foreign government] - [an international governmental organization] - [an international quasi-government organization]